Create Your Supports

 Whakaritea ō tautoko

-Our team will be in touch to help start building your supports.
 We’ll go over the types of disability support offered by DSS through the Ministry of Social Development, explain the responsibilities attached to each, and cover the skills needed to use certain supports.
 Then we’ll recommend those we think can best help you achieve your goals.

-Remember, your support is about helping you achieve the outcomes that matter most.
+Your supports are about helping you achieve the outcomes that matter most.
 Prioritising your goals, managing budgets effectively, and exploring other support options can all help contribute to a good life.

 There are two types of disability support